ibexa/documentation-developer/docs/releases/updating_ez_platform.md

 ## 4. Update database

-This step is only relevant for some releases:
+These steps are only relevant for some releases:

 **ezsearch_return_count table removal**

 V1.11

-v1.11.0 removes `ezsearch_return_count` table, aligning with eZ Publish legacy since 5.4/2014.11 to avoid issues for those using upgrade install with our withouth legacy bridge.
-To fix this apply the following database update script if your install is not an eZ Publish upgrade where it was already removed:
+v1.11.0 removes the `ezsearch_return_count` table, which had been removed in eZ Publish legacy since 5.4/2014.11.
+This avoids issues which would occur when you upgrade using legacy bridge.
+Apply the following database update script if your installation has not had the table removed by an earlier eZ Publish upgrade:

 ``` bash
 mysql -u <username> -p <password> <database_name> < vendor/ezsystems/ezpublish-kernel/data/update/mysql/dbupdate-6.10.0-to-6.11.0.sql